binder-project/binder-docs/markdown/devs-overview.md

 [`binder-client`](https://github.com/binder-project/binder-client) is a command-line tool for interfacing with running Binder services.
 For example, you can use it to `build` a Binder, `deploy` a container, or `fetch` info for all running versions of a container.

-See "how it works" for a more detailed description of Binder's internals, and see "custom deployments" for detailed instructions on how to start and manage your own Binder deployment using [`binder-control`](https://github.com/binder-project/binder-control) and [`binder-client`](https://github.com/binder-project/binder-client).
+See *how it works* for a more detailed description of Binder's internals, and see *custom deployments* for detailed instructions on how to start and manage your own Binder deployment using [`binder-control`](https://github.com/binder-project/binder-control) and [`binder-client`](https://github.com/binder-project/binder-client).